DVD and Site/Local Streaming plus DVD

 Winner!
 2004 American Library Association Notable Video Award Winner!
 2003 Cine Golden Eagle

+On November 20, 2013, Bayard Rustin was posthumously awarded the prestigious Presidential Medal of Freedom by President Barack Obama.
+Who was this man?
 He was there at most of the important events of the Civil Rights Movement - but always in the background.
 Brother Outsider: The Life of Bayard Rustin asks "Why?"
 It presents a vivid drama, intermingling the personal and the political, about one of the most enigmatic figures in 20th-century American history.
-One of the first "freedom riders," an adviser to Dr. Martin Luther King, Jr. and A. Philip Randolph, organizer of the march on Washington, intelligent, gregarious and charismatic, Bayard Rustin was denied his place in the limelight for one reason - he was gay.
+One of the first "freedom riders," an adviser to Dr. Martin Luther King, Jr. and A. Philip Randolph, organizer of the March on Washington, intelligent, gregarious and charismatic, Bayard Rustin was denied his place in the limelight for one reason - he was gay.

 Rustin was born in 1912 into a Pennsylvania Quaker family steeped in ideas of social justice and non-violence.
 He moved to Harlem during the socially and culturally tumultuous 1930s and, after a brief flirtation with the Communist Party found a more congenial home in A.J.
 Muste's pacifist Fellowship of Reconciliation.
 While there, he served prison terms for resisting the draft during World War II and later for integrating interstate buses.
 When A. Philip Randolph, aging head of the Black labor movement, turned to the fellowship for tactical help, Rustin worked closely with him and developed a belief that the labor movement offered the best hope for Black advancement.